MadMan2k/java-project-lvl5/README.md

 Small Spring application for your team tasks management

 It's fully functional and ready to use.
-All back-end part is made by me as a part of project and a front-end part is provided by [Hexlet](https://ru.hexlet.io/)
+All back-end part is made by me as a part of project and a front-end part (only russian localization is present) is provided by [Hexlet](https://ru.hexlet.io/)

 Feel free if you want to use my application!
 It's all explicitly in the public domain (I have to formally say that).
 You can grab a copy of the files to use and tweak as fits you best or use it as it is.